MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>
 <summary>How can I implement Bot SSO using React?</summary>

-If you use Teams Toolkit to build your app: for more information, see [Add single sign-on to Teams app](toolkit/add-single-sign-on.md).
+If you use Teams Toolkit to build your app, see [Add single sign-on to Teams app](toolkit/add-single-sign-on.md) for more information.

 For more information about Node js code sample, see [Bot SSO quick-start](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/bot-conversation-sso-quickstart/js).
 <br>